Opswatch/Resume/aboutme.md

-Lately I have been working on a homelab project on using rancher to deploy kubernetes and using opensource rancher catalogue items to deploy openstack on kubernetes from a private docker registry, although it is not indepth knowledge it has helped round out my operations skills with some development skills, in the next year im planning in studying for the rhcsa and the aws devops cert after that.
+Lately I have been working on a homelab project on using rancher to deploy kubernetes and using opensource rancher catalogue items to deploy openstack on kubernetes from a private docker registry, although it is not indepth knowledge it has helped round out my operations skills with some development skills, in the next year im planning in studying for the lpic/azure and the aws devops cert after that.

+If in the future you decide to look for a junior devops engineering, feel free to get in touch.

 ------